 Wills, Trusts, and Living Wills Lawyer Trenton

 A Will is a document that distributes assets in the event of someone’s death.
 A person is able to distribute money and other financial holdings, property, and important possessions to the relatives, friends, and/or organizations of their choosing.
-A Will may also contain someone’s last wishes, such as how they want their body to be dealt with upon their death.
+A Will may also contain a person’s last wishes, such as how they want their body to be dealt with upon their death.
 In the tragic event that a couple with young children dies at the same time, the will can also specify who will become the legal guardian of the children.
-The death of a loved one can be a very difficult time, but having a will in place will ease the burden associated with the tragic situation.
+The death of a loved one can be a very difficult time, but having a will in place will ease the burden associated with this tragic situation.

 A Living Will allows a person to make their wishes known if they were to enter an irreversible vegetative state or suffer from a terminal illness.
 This can include a Do Not Resuscitate (DNR) order.
 This informs medical caregivers that they do not wish to have artificial or extreme medical procedures used to keep them alive.
-In the same situation, a living will can also give Medical or Financial Power of Attorney to a loved one, usually a spouse.
+In the same situation, a living will may also give Medical or Financial Power of Attorney to a loved one, typically a spouse.
 This leaves the designated person in charge of decisions regarding the healthcare of the terminally ill person, and may also include their financial decisions as well.